fergalquinn77/project2_t2/README.md

 - Colour Scheme/Background

-    - There is a light gray used for the game area with a very slight opacity.
+    - There is a light grey used for the game area with a very slight opacity.
 The text color is black which provides good contrast to the light gray background.

-- Typograpghy
+- Typography

-    - The Montserrat font is the main font used for the website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+    - The Montserrat font is the main font used for the website with Sans Serif as the fall-back font in case for any reason the font isn't being imported into the site correctly.
 Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.

 - Imagery